PierreDurrr/pmm-metadata/metadata/both/README.md

 # Streaming Providers in France
 This table lists all streaming providers available in France, their TMDb IDs, and whether they support movies, TV shows, or both.

+Script is working with any country.
+Just edit with désiré country code and run.

+Requirement: TMDB API key

 | Provider Name         | Provider ID | Movies   | TV       |
 |-----------------------|-------------|----------|----------|
 | Action Max Amazon Channel | 1733        | True     | True     |